kvutien/Doc-Machu_Picchu_hacks/README.md

 In order to refine the rules, the agent in this project will use AI to imagine varied contribution behaviors, to evaluate their degree of compliance to solidarity practices, and propose rules to reward well-behaved behaviors and penalize the bad practices.

 The same agent will be used in operations as a dashboard to show people how, in case of crisis, their behaviors will result in community help, to motivate good behaviors.
-#	Project "Knights of the Round Table": Loss Simulation & Distress Voting
+#	Project "*Knights of the Round Table*": Loss Simulation & Distress Voting
 This project has its name from the legendary King Arthur and his Knights of the Round Table, symbolizing a diverse group who come together to serve a common purpose, upholding justice and protecting the kingdom https://youtu.be/4Gt99POfaSk.

 The purpose of the agent is to gather a number of persons closest persons to the demander (for example Ms. *Lakshmi Devi*) and ask them to vote whether they agree or not with the actual need.
 Closeness is measured by the scalar distance of the embeddings.